-Taking nutritional Sulforaphane supplements can benefit cancer patients with Richter Syndrome undergoing Vincristine treatment.
-But avoid Sulforaphane supplements if on Carmustine treatment for Pineoblastoma.
-Similarly, taking nutritional supplement Sulforaphane can benefit healthy individuals who are at genetic risk of cancer due to mutation of gene KIT.
-But avoid taking nutritional supplement Sulforaphane when at genetic risk of cancer due to mutation of gene GATA2.
+Taking Sulforaphane extracts or nutritional supplements may benefit Primary Glioblastoma patients on Temozolomide treatment over Folic Acid nutritional supplements.
+But Sulforaphane supplements or Sulforaphane extracts offer less benefit if on Everolimus treatment for Primary Atypical Lung Carcinoid compared to Ellagic Acid.
+Similarly, taking nutritional supplements Sulforaphane may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene MYC over Blueberry.
+But avoid nutritional supplements Sulforaphane when at genetic risk of cancer due to mutation of gene VHL.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as Pineoblastoma or Richter Syndrome, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Sulforaphane.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Glioblastoma or Primary Atypical Lung Carcinoid, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Sulforaphane.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Sulforaphane?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene GATA2 the same as due to mutation of gene KIT?
-Are the implications of Pineoblastoma same as Richter Syndrome?
-Is it one and the same if you are on treatment with Carmustine or on Vincristine?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Sulforaphane extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene MYC the same as due to mutation of gene VHL?
+Are the implications of Primary Glioblastoma the same as Primary Atypical Lung Carcinoid?
+Is it one and the same if you are on treatment with Everolimus or Temozolomide?